-There are three ways you can own a property: freehold, leasehold or with a share of the freehold.
-Find out the different costs and responsibilities with each, and how they impact on how much a property will cost to buy, sell, and maintain.
+Wondering what the difference is between a leasehold and a freehold?
+This guide breaks down the ways you can own a property: freehold, leasehold, or leasehold with a share of the freehold.
+It also examines the costs and responsibilities of each, and how they affect what a property will cost to buy, sell, and maintain.

-If you buy freehold, you are responsible for maintaining your property and land, so you’ll need to budget for these costs.
+If you buy a freehold, you’re responsible for maintaining your property and land, so you’ll need to budget for these costs.

-- pay ground rent, services charges and any other landlord charges
+- Pay ground rent, services charges or any other landlord charges.

 Owning a share of freehold